kserderc/d2kg/README.md

 ### Diavgeia ontology

 Overall, all classes of Diavgeia are integrated in the newly developed ontology.
-These are extensively analysed in the corresponding repository of the DiavgeiaRedefined Project https://github.com/ThemisB/diavgeiaRedefined/tree/master/rdf.
+These are extensively analysed in the corresponding repository of the DiavgeiaRedefined Project (https://github.com/ThemisB/diavgeiaRedefined/tree/master/rdf).

 The basic ones are listed below:

 • LegalResource: the core Class representing the Decisions and Acts of Diavgeia based on their formal classification according to the Diavgeia Programme;

-• Expense: the most common entity used to represent financial transactions4; it is used by the following decision types following the notation of the Di@vgeia Ontology: Award, Contract, DeclarationSummary, DonationGrant, ExpenditureApproval, OwnershipTransferOfAssets, WorkAssignmentSupplyServicesStudies, PaymentFinalisation, GeneralSpecialSecretaryMonocraticBody.
+• Expense: the most common entity used to represent financial transactions; it is used by the following decision types following the notation of the Diavgeia Ontology: Award, Contract, DeclarationSummary, DonationGrant, ExpenditureApproval, OwnershipTransferOfAssets, WorkAssignmentSupplyServicesStudies, PaymentFinalisation, GeneralSpecialSecretaryMonocraticBody.

 All the above involve a financial aspect (relevant to monetary transaction) which implies the need for a separate class to encode accompanying data such as the involved parties, amount etc.

 ### ePO ontology

-A summarization of the main entities (ref: https://github.com/OP-TED/ePO/tree/v2.0.1/v2.0.1):
+A summarization of the main entities (https://github.com/OP-TED/ePO/tree/v2.0.1/v2.0.1):

 • Agent: A person, an organization, or a system that act in procurement or have the power to act in procurement; This is the respective class from the FOAF ontology, as integrated in ePO;